Block, Neuraxial, Pain, PONV, and Delirium Cases

 Key Takeaways

-• Regional and neuraxial anesthesia cases require the nurse to know expected block effects, dangerous spread, local anesthetic toxicity, and procedure-specific monitoring.
+• Regional and neuraxial cases require knowing expected block effects, dangerous spread, local anesthetic systemic toxicity, and procedure-specific monitoring.

-• Pain treatment in PACU must balance analgesia with respiratory status, sedation, opioid tolerance, regional techniques, and non-opioid options.
+• PACU pain control balances analgesia against respiratory rate, sedation, opioid tolerance, regional technique, and non-opioid adjuncts.

-• Emergence delirium and agitation require physiologic assessment before labeling the behavior as anxiety, noncompliance, or dementia.
+• Emergence delirium and agitation demand a physiologic search before the behavior is labeled anxiety, noncompliance, or dementia.

-• Remediation should group misses by technique-specific complications: peripheral block, neuraxial block, pain safety, PONV, or cognitive recovery.
+• Group misses by technique-specific complication: peripheral block, neuraxial block, pain safety, PONV, or cognitive recovery.

 Technique-specific thinking

-A regional block is not just a pain plan.
-It changes assessment, safety, and complication surveillance.
-A dense leg block creates fall risk.
-An interscalene block may affect diaphragmatic movement.
-A neuraxial block can cause hypotension, urinary retention, high spinal symptoms, or delayed motor recovery.
-Local anesthetic exposure can lead to local anesthetic systemic toxicity, especially when neurologic symptoms and cardiovascular instability appear together.
+A regional block is not just a pain plan; it reshapes assessment, safety, and surveillance.
+A dense lower-extremity block creates fall risk.
+An interscalene block commonly causes ipsilateral phrenic nerve (diaphragm) palsy, so dyspnea may be expected — but worsening respiratory distress is not.
+A neuraxial block (spinal or epidural) can cause hypotension, bradycardia, urinary retention, high-spinal symptoms, or delayed motor recovery.
+Local anesthetic can trigger local anesthetic systemic toxicity (LAST) when neurologic symptoms and cardiovascular instability appear together.

-When the stem mentions a block, ask three questions.
-What should be numb or weak?
-What should not be affected?
-What complication matches the timing?
-Expected numbness in the surgical limb is different from ringing in the ears, metallic taste, circumoral numbness, seizure activity, or sudden dysrhythmia after local anesthetic dosing.
+When a stem names a block, ask three questions: what should be numb or weak, what should not be affected, and which complication matches the timing?
+Expected numbness in the surgical limb is worlds apart from tinnitus, metallic taste, circumoral numbness, agitation, seizures, or sudden dysrhythmia after local anesthetic dosing — that progression is the LAST sequence, and treatment is 20 percent lipid emulsion plus stopping the anesthetic and calling for help.

 Case pattern: comfort with safety limits

-A patient with chronic opioid therapy arrives after shoulder repair with an interscalene catheter.
-Pain is 8/10, RR is 10/min, SpO2 is 93% on oxygen, and the patient is sleepy but arousable.
-The wrong answer is either to withhold all analgesia or to push repeated opioid doses without reassessment.
-CPAN reasoning supports a multimodal plan: verify catheter function and sensory distribution, use ordered non-opioid adjuncts, titrate opioids carefully, monitor ventilation, and consult anesthesia or acute pain service when pain remains severe.
+A patient on chronic opioid therapy arrives after shoulder repair with an interscalene catheter.
+Pain is 8/10, RR 10, SpO2 93 percent on oxygen, sleepy but arousable.
+Neither withholding all analgesia nor pushing repeated opioid boluses without reassessment is correct.
+CPAN reasoning supports a multimodal plan: verify catheter function and the sensory distribution, use ordered non-opioid adjuncts (acetaminophen, an NSAID if not contraindicated, dexamethasone), titrate opioids in small increments, monitor ventilation and sedation between doses, and consult anesthesia or the acute pain service when pain stays severe despite a working block.

 PONV and delirium are assessment problems

-Agitation after anesthesia may be pain, hypoxia, hypercarbia, bladder distention, hypoglycemia, stroke, medication effect, alcohol withdrawal, pediatric emergence, or delirium in an older adult.
-The nurse protects the patient, keeps lines and drains safe, reorients calmly, invites a familiar caregiver when appropriate, and escalates abnormal physiologic findings.
-Restraints or sedatives are not first-line when correctable causes have not been assessed.
+Agitation after anesthesia may be pain, hypoxia, hypercarbia, bladder distention, hypoglycemia, stroke, medication effect, alcohol withdrawal, pediatric emergence delirium, or postoperative delirium in an older adult.
+Protect the patient, secure lines and drains, reorient calmly, invite a familiar caregiver when appropriate, and escalate abnormal physiology.
+Restraints and sedatives are not first-line until correctable causes are ruled out.

 Integrated cue table